James M. Gavin: Operation Market Garden

-Gavin assumed command of the 82nd Airborne Division on August 8, 1944, and was promoted to major general in October.
+Gavin became the youngest division commander since the Civil War when he assumed command of the 82nd Airborne Division on August 8, 1944, and was promoted to major general in October.
 For the first time, Gavin would lead the 82nd Airborne Division into combat.
 On Sunday, September 17, Operation Market Garden took off.
 Market Garden, devised by Field Marshal Sir Bernard Montgomery, consisted of an airborne attack of three British and American airborne divisions.
 The 82nd was to take the bridge across the Maas River in Grave, seize at least one of four bridges across the Maas–Waal Canal, and the bridge across the Waal river in Nijmegen.
 The 82nd was also to take control of the high grounds in the vicinity of Groesbeek, a small Dutch town near the German border.
 The ultimate objective of the offensive was Arnhem.

 In the drop into the Netherlands, Gavin landed on hard pavement instead of grass, injuring his back.
 He had it inspected by a doctor a few days later, who claimed that his back was fine, and so Gavin continued normally throughout the entirety of the war.
-Five years later, he had his back examined at Walter Reed Hospital, where he learned that he had, in fact, fractured two discs in the jump.
+Five years later, he had his back examined at Walter Reed Hospital, where he learned that he had, in fact, fractured two vertebrae in the jump.

-The failure of the 82nd to secure the Nijmegen Bridge on Day 1 of the operation delayed the XXX Corp relief column 36 hours and is considered one of several key reasons for the failure of the entire operation.
+The failure of the 82nd to secure the Nijmegen Bridge on Day 1 of the operation delayed the XXX Corps relief column 36 hours and is considered one of several key reasons for the failure of the entire operation.
 As such, much controversy has swirled around the reasons for the delay and making the nearby Groesbeek Heights the priority.
 The contemporaneous reports of Lieutenant Colonel Norton (82nd G3) states that Gavin ordered Colonel Roy Lindquist (508th) to "attempt to seize the Nijmegen Bridge with a small force, not to exceed a battalion."
-With rumors of a large German armored formation nearby, Gavin initially made the decision to move most of his troops to the Groesbeek Heights rather than securing the Nijimegen Bridge.
+With rumors of a large German armored formation nearby, Gavin initially made the decision to move most of his troops to the Groesbeek Heights rather than securing the Nijmegen Bridge.
 This decision left Lindquist confused about his orders, leading to the vital bridge being reinforced and in German hands for a further 36 hours.
-This seriously delayed XXX Corps relief of 1st Airborne Div at Arnhem and jeopardized the entire operation.
+This seriously delayed XXX Corps relief of 1st Airborne Division at Arnhem and jeopardized the entire operation.
 The 504th took the bridge across the Waal river, but it was too late as the British paras of the 2nd Parachute Battalion, 1st Parachute Brigade of the British 1st Airborne Division, could not hold on any longer to their north side of the Arnhem Bridge and were defeated.
 The 82nd would stay in the Netherlands until November 13, when it was transferred to new billets in Sisonne et Suippes, France.